marcouderzo/CSDemoParser/documentation/validatedataset Script Documentation.md

 ## Report

-When the whole dataset is validated, the script will dump in the console a report
+When the whole dataset is validated, the script will dump in the console a report of the validation process.